 How to Get to Oaxaca from the North of Mexico

-Now that the basics are out of the way, let’s dig-deep into different Oaxaca City itinerary options.
-Search by a 3, 5, 7, or 10 day Oaxaca itinerary.
-For those who have more time, make sure to browse the overview on how to spend two weeks in Oaxaca from the city to the sea.
+Now that the basics are out of the way, let’s dig deep into different Oaxaca itinerary options.
+Search this guide for the best things to do in Oaxaca for 3 days, 5 days, 7 days, or 10 days.
+For travelers that have more time, make sure to browse the overview on the Oaxaca itinerary on how to spend two weeks in Oaxaca from the city to the sea.

 With three days in Oaxaca, it’s best to stick to the historic city center and enjoy the nearby Oaxaca ruins.
 Also, with less time, private drivers and organized tours will help maximize sightseeing possibilities.